 Welcome to the Wesleyan University Athletics Hall of Fame.
-We hope teammates, family, friends and fans, or those just curious about the colorful history of Wesleyan Athletics will enjoy the visit to this site and to the Hall here on campus.
-We hope that the stories of the inductees will remind the Wesleyan community of the integral role competitive athletics has had and can have on the education and development of our students.
+We hope teammates, family, friends and fans, or those just curious about the colorful history of Wesleyan Athletics will enjoy their visit to this site and to the Hall on campus.
+We hope the stories of the inductees will remind the Wesleyan community of the integral role competitive athletics has had and can have on the education and development of our students.

 Above: The New England Champion 1983-84 Wrestling Team

 We hope the Athletics Hall of Fame constitutes a statement about the place and importance of competitive athletics at Wesleyan.
-It emerges, we believe, from the stories of competitors and teams, of men and women, true scholar-athletes, of records and teamwork, of character and contribution.
+It emerges from the stories of competitors and teams, of men and women, true scholar-athletes, of records and teamwork, of character and contribution.
 Wesleyan’s long athletic history includes world class and national caliber athletes, Olympic medals, NCAA Championships, regional titles and teams that won New England titles or placed in national competition.
-There are also accomplished professional coaches and coaches who have contributed to national associations.
+There are accomplished professional coaches and coaches who have contributed to national associations.
 Some Wesleyan graduates have been innovators in the evolution of a sport.
 But most of the stories boil down to students, training, competing, and pursuing excellence in the larger context of their Wesleyan education.
 It is an exciting story of accomplishment and character, and of virtues such as perseverance, courage, loyalty, teamwork and generosity.

 So, welcome, enjoy and stay tuned.
 There is more to come.